My first monograph:

 Modelwork: The Material Culture of Making and Knowing

-which I worked on with Martin Brückner and Sandy Isenstadt, is forthcoming with the University of Minnesota Press in 2021.
-The volume investigates how modeling entails a movement between the material and immaterial.
+This volume, co-edited with Martin Brückner and Sandy Isenstadt, is forthcoming with the University of Minnesota Press in fall 2021.
+It investigates how modeling entails a movement between the material and immaterial.
 Rapidly expanding digital and computational technologies have made modeling in the twenty-first century a seemingly intangible process: today the term is more likely to conjure databases and algorithms than replicas and miniatures.
 But modeling in any field has always involved reaching into the unseen, the not-yet, or even the long-gone to make present an object or an idea.
 Analogue practices of modeling, whether used for anatomical instruction, the procurement of patents, or architectural design, can illuminate how contemporary practices of modeling draw on earlier forms and processes.
 With entries on Sensing, Knowing, Making, and Doing, this volume makes clear that regardless of time period or physical media, modeling invokes particular registers of phenomenology and epistemology; as a facsimile of a thing or a process, it inevitably creates ways of sensing, knowing, and operating in the world.
 The volume points toward larger conceptual debates about the way in which models of the past as well as new digital ones—models within models—profoundly shape the world around us.
 With its range of topics, it appeals to scholars and students in the humanities, readers interested in material culture, and anyone curious about the significance and history of models.